Location, Location, Location!

 The Great Meadows National Wildlife Refuge is located along the Sudbury River.
 This is a special habitat for wildlife, including migratory birds.

-Back to July 4th, the Sudbury Chamber of Commerce holds the annual Firecracker Ball and Sudbury Open to raise money for the town parade.
+On July 4th, the Sudbury Chamber of Commerce holds the annual Firecracker Ball and Sudbury Open to raise money for the town parade.

 If you’re coming in from out of town and looking to spend a night in Sudbury to get a feel for it, there’s no better place to stay than the Wayside Inn, a historic inn that’s been hosting visitors for almost 300 years.